JasperFx/marten/docs/configuration/ioc.md

 ::: tip
-The Marten team recommends using the `IServiceCollection.AddMarten()` extension method for IoC integration out of the box, but Marten is usable without that.
+The Marten team recommends using the `IServiceCollection.AddMarten()` extension method for IoC integration out of the box.
 :::

 The Marten team has striven to make the library perfectly usable without the usage of an IoC container, but you may still want to